cmcdearm/CS3920-Logs/sections/01-introduction.md

 ### [What Kinds of Logs Are There?](sections/03-types-of-logs.md)
-Logs can vary greatly depending on their origin and the context of their systems - some examples are operating system logs, application logs, network device logs, security/audit logs, database logs, and others.
-(Splunk [4])
+Logs can vary greatly depending on their origin and the context of their systems - some examples are operating system logs, application logs, network device logs, security/audit logs, database logs, and others [4].

 ### [What Do Logs Look Like?](sections/04-anatomy-of-a-log.md)